Jaya TV

-HD revamped from Oct 14th, 2018 with fresh look and content.
+HD revamped from 14 October 2018 with fresh look and content.

 Shows

 Media partners

 Jaya TV broadcasts its shows in United States through DISH Network Channel 792 and in Singapore through mio TV (Jaya TV) on Channel 632 has been cease transmission since 1 July 2013 at 0000 hrs.
-In Malaysia it broadcasts through Astro (Jaya TV) on Channel 221 has been ceased transmission On June 1, 2020 at 0002 hrs and Unifi TV (Jaya MAX) on Channel 313 & (Jaya Movies) on Channel 314 (Coming Soon).
+In Malaysia, it broadcasts through Astro (Jaya TV) on Channel 221 has been ceased transmission on 1 June 2020 at 00.00 hrs and Unifi TV (Jaya MAX) on Channel 313.
 It is also available in most of Indian DTH Services.

 Jaya Plus (News) is also on DISH Network Channel 594 and JAYA Max (Music) on DISH Network Channel 595.

-Jaya Max on Channel 313 and Jaya Movies on Channel 314 (Coming Soon) is available in Malaysia on Unifi TV.
+Jaya Max on Channel 313 is available in Malaysia on Unifi TV.
 Jaya TV is available on Tharisanam TV for Australia and New Zealand viewers.

 Now Available on Channels Jaya TV, Jaya Movies, Jaya MAX, and Jaya Plus on IPTV (Yupp TV).